You are here:

 Mrs. Elizabeth Cisco

 Caption: Mrs. Elizabeth Cisco lived in Jamaica, Queens, with her children and, until he passed away in 1897, her husband Samuel Cisco.
-She sat for this formal studio portrait at some point, although we do not know exactly what year, whether it was before or after she and her husband began to challenge school segregation in 1896, or before or after she sued the Queens school board in 1899.
+She sat for this formal studio portrait at some point, although we do not know exactly what year, or whether it was before or after she and her husband began to challenge school segregation in 1896, or before or after she sued the Queens school board in 1899.

 Source: William Henry Johnson, The Autobiography of Dr. William Henry Johnson (Albany, NY: The Argus Company, 1900).